Karl Berger: Life and career

-With Ornette Coleman and Ingrid Sertso, he founded the Creative Music Studio in Woodstock, New York, in 1972, to encourage students to pursue their own ideas about music.
+With Coleman and Ingrid Sertso, Berger's wife, he founded the Creative Music Studio (CMS) in Woodstock, New York, in 1972, to encourage students to pursue their own ideas about music.
 Berger considered Coleman his friend and mentor, and like Coleman he was drawn to avant-garde jazz, free jazz, and free improvisation.
+The focus of CMS was "teaching improvising musicians to develop their own aesthetics, and to draw and mesh ideas from across genres, traditions, and international borders".
+Among the teachers were John Cage, Steve Lacy, George Russell and Richard Teitelbaum.
+They closed the facility in 1984, but held masterclasses internationally, called World Jazz.
+Berger and Sertso founded Sertso Recording Studio in Woodstock in 2004.